Kariwa

 Kariwa (刈羽村, Kariwa-mura) is a village located in Niigata Prefecture, Japan.
-As of 1 July 2019, the village had an estimated population of 4,578 in 1613 households, and a population density of 174 persons per km².
+As of 1 July 2019, the village had an estimated population of 4,578 in 1613 households, and a population density of 174 persons per km^{2}.
 The total area of the village was 26.27 sqkm.

 Geography

 Kariwa is located in central Niigata Prefecture, sandwiched between the cities of Nagaoka and Kashiwazaki, and consists of two discontinuous areas.
 Kariwa is located near the Sea of Japan but has no coastline.
 It takes over 3 hours to reach Tokyo by train (using local trains and Jōetsu Shinkansen from Nagaoka), or by car on the Kan-Etsu Expressway.